dabrze/topsis-improvement-actions/README.md

 - [Requirements](#requirements)
 - [Citation](#citation)

-# Multiple criteria ranking based on TOPSIS method
+# Multiple criteria ranking using TOPSIS

-## TOPSIS method

 The Technique for Order of Preference by Similarity to Ideal Solution (TOPSIS) is a multiple criteria decision making method.
 It helps identify the best alternative by comparing the geometric distance of each option to the ideal and